iiradia/kPOD/README.md

 # k-POD: A Method for k-Means Clustering of Missing Data

-The k-means algorithm is often used in clustering applications but its usage requires a complete data matrix.
-Missing data, however, are common in many applications.
-Mainstream approaches to clustering missing data reduce the missing data problem to a complete data formulation through either deletion or imputation but these solutions may incur significant costs.
 The k-POD method presents a simple extension of k-means clustering for missing data that works even when the missingness mechanism is unknown, when external information is unavailable, and when there is significant missingness in the data.
+In addition, k-POD presents strong advantages in computation time and resources over other methods for removing missingness, while still maintaining accuracy.

 ## Getting Started